Metrobus (Sydney): M50: Drummoyne to Coogee

 Route M50 ran from Drummoyne to Coogee Beach via Victoria Road, the Anzac Bridge, CBD, Fox Studios, Randwick Racecourse, Randwick shops and The Spot, and commenced on 31 October 2010.
 Route M50 connected with Sydney Trains stations at Town Hall, and Museum.
 It also allowed passengers to transfer to regular buses to the Moore Park area.
 This service was originally planned to terminate at Randwick although Coogee Beach was decided to be a more appropriate terminus.

-Route M50 originally ran along Anazc Parade and High Street, passing through Kensington, University of New South Wales and the Prince of Wales Hospital.
+Route M50 originally ran along Anzac Parade and High Street, passing through Kensington, University of New South Wales and the Prince of Wales Hospital.
 Due to construction of the CBD and South East Light Rail along High Street, in March 2017, route M50 was amended to operate via Alison and Belmore Roads.
 Operation of the route passed from State Transit to Transit Systems with region 6 on 1 July 2018.

 It was originally proposed to abolish the city to Coogee section when the CBD and South East Light Rail was completed.
-On 24 October 2020, route M50 was withdrawn, with the western portion replaced by routes 502 to 504 and the eastern portion replaced by L2 light rail and other bus services.
+On 25 October 2020, route M50 was withdrawn, with the western portion replaced by new route 503 (Drummoyne-City loop service) and the eastern portion replaced by L2 light rail and other bus services.

 M52: Parramatta to Circular Quay

 Route M52 ran from Parramatta to Circular Quay via Victoria Road, Top Ryde City, Town Hall station and commenced on 8 August 2010.
 It replaced route L20 and is supplemented by the 520 route outside of M52 operating hours.

 Route M52 connects passengers to Sydney Trains stations at Parramatta, West Ryde, Town Hall, St James and Circular Quay.
 It also allows passengers to transfer to regular buses to outer suburbs of Sydney at major transport interchanges such as Parramatta, Top Ryde, Queen Victoria Building and Circular Quay.
 Route M52 originally proceeded down George Street.
 On 4 October 2015, to facilitate the construction of the CBD and South East Light Rail, it was diverted to operate via Park and Elizabeth Streets instead of George Street.
 On 24 January 2021, M52 was withdrawn and replaced by routes 500X and 501.

+In June 2025, the state government announced that the 500X will be expanded to Parramatta to restore the connection of its previous service.